Brian Wood (comics): Accusations of sexual misconduct

-In August 2019, Laura Hudson accused Wood of "grabbing" her and "forcing" her into a kiss at a bar in 2007.
+In August 2019, Laura Hudson accused Wood without evidence of "grabbing" her and "forcing" her into a kiss at a bar in 2007.
 When approached by Comics Beat regarding the allegations, Dark Horse issued a statement to The Beat saying, "Effective immediately, Dark Horse will not pursue any new projects with Brian Wood."
 On August 21, 2020, The Comics Journal reported that following Hudson's employment on the Ava DuVernay-helmed adaptation of Wood's DMZ, she deleted the accusations against Wood.